nxskok/pasias/docs/03-data-summaries.md

 I do indeed have 500 observations on 10 variables ("several").
 (If you don't have several variables, check to see that you didn't use `read_delim` or something by mistake.)
+After the
-After the ``500 observations of 10 variables'' line(s) in each case, you see all the variables by name, with what type of values they haveendnote{these are mostly `int` or "integer".}, and the first few of the values.endnote{Other possible variable types are `num` for (real, decimal) numbers such as birth weight, `chr` for text, and `Factor` (with the number of levels) for factors/categorical variables.
+"500 observations of 10 variables" line(s) in each case, you see all the variables by name, with what type of values they have\endnote{these are mostly `int` or "integer".}, and the first few of the values.\endnote{Other possible variable types are `num` for (real, decimal) numbers such as birth weight, `chr` for text, and `Factor` (with the number of levels) for factors/categorical variables.
 We don't have any of the last two